 More and more Americans are ditching their sodas, juices, and sugary drinks for some good old, quality H2O.
 The only problem is, we’re reaching for bottled water instead of the stuff from the tap.
-Whether you’re one of the many people who don’t trust tap water anymore, or simply think bottled water “tastes better,” take just a second to hear us out on copping one of the best water bottles for your daily use.
+Whether you’re one of the many people who don’t trust tap water anymore, or simply think bottled water “tastes better,” take just a second to learn about the wonders of the reusable water bottle.

 So, let’s all do our part to help ourselves and the environment simultaneously by opting for an eco-friendly, reusable water bottle, rather than your standard 24-pack of Safeway Select.
-We put together a list of the 10 best water bottles out there to aid you in your transition.
-Most of these are inexpensive, attractive, and will last you at least a decade.
+We put together a list of the best water bottles out there to aid you in your transition.
+Most of these are inexpensive, attractive, and will last you at least a decade – and if not, there is a warranty backing to help you get there.
 Grab one of these and we guarantee you’ll feel better about how you hydrate.

 Unbreakable and made from BPA-free plastic with a fully-attached cap, Nalgene offers a stoic reusable bottle that’s become the set-standard for sports and on-the-go hydration.